jphall663/interpretable_machine_learning_with_python/README.md

 <img src="./readme_pics/dia.png" height="400">

 Fairness is an incredibly important, but highly complex entity.
 So much so that leading scholars have yet to agree on a strict definition.
 However, there is a practical way to discuss and handle *observational* fairness, or how your model predictions affect different groups of people.
-This procedure is known as disparate impact analysis (DIA).
+This procedure is often known as disparate impact analysis (DIA).
 DIA is far from perfect, as it relies heavily on user-defined thresholds and reference levels for disparity and does not attempt to remediate disparity or provide information on sources of disparity, but it is a fairly straightforward method to quantify your model’s behavior across sensitive demographic segments or other potentially interesting groups of observations.
-DIA is also an accepted, regulation-compliant tool for fair-lending purposes in the U.S. financial services industry.
+Some types of DIA are also an accepted, regulation-compliant tool for fair-lending purposes in the U.S. financial services industry.
 If it’s good enough for multibillion-dollar credit portfolios, it’s probably good enough for your project.

-This example DIA notebook starts by training a gradient boosting machine (GBM) classifier on the UCI credit card default data using the popular open source library, h2o.
+This example DIA notebook starts by training a monotonic gradient boosting machine (GBM) classifier on the UCI credit card default data using the popular open source library, h2o.
 A probability cutoff for making credit decisions is selected by maximizing the F1 statistic and confusion matrices are generated to summarize the GBM’s decisions across men and women.
-A basic DIA procedure is then conducted using the information stored in the confusion matrices.
+A basic DIA procedure is then conducted using the information stored in the confusion matrices and some traditional fair lending measures.

 ### Explain Your Predictive Models to Business Stakeholders with LIME using Python and H2O - [Notebook](https://nbviewer.jupyter.org/github/jphall663/interpretable_machine_learning_with_python/blob/master/lime.ipynb)